jeroennoten/Laravel-AdminLTE/docs/sections/components/advanced_forms_components.md

 > [!Note]
 > The `enable-old-support` attribute is not supported here, due to **security** reasons related to file inputs.

+> [!Warning]
+> **The `prependSlot`, `appendSlot` and `bottomSlot` slots are silently discarded by this component.** Unlike every other form component, it does not extend the base layout: the Krajee plugin builds its own `input-group` structure, which would conflict with the one of the layout.
+Content placed in those slots therefore renders nowhere.
+Put your add-ons around the component instead.

 The available plugin configuration are those explained on the [plugin documentation](https://plugins.krajee.com/file-input#options).
 All other attributes you define will be inserted directly on the underlying `input` element, so you can also use `data-* attributes` to configure the plugin.